-2.6 Businesses That Are 51% Black-owned
+2.6 Businesses That Are 51% Black-owned (Corporations)

-Alberta, British Columbia, and Manitoba together account for 453 Black-owned businesses that are 51% or more Black-owned.
-This figure represents the cumulative number of majority Black-owned businesses across the three provinces.
+Alberta, British Columbia, and Manitoba together account for 453 Black-owned corporations (Businesses that are 51% or more Black-owned).
+This figure reflects the number of majority Black-owned corporations across the three provinces.

 As noted earlier, there are 497 Black-owned businesses in British Columbia.
-With 51.3% of these businesses having majority Black ownership, this translates to approximately 255 Black-owned businesses (51.3% of 497) where 51% or more of shares are Black-owned.
+Of these, approximately 51.3% (or 255 businesses) are corporations with majority Black ownership which means 51% or more of shares are held by Black owners.